Fidelity Integrity Assessment (FIA)

 Who completes the FIA?

-The school’s ILT completes the FIA with support from their MTSS TOSA.
-The MTSS TOSA provides support in using the FIA to discuss the school’s performance and progress toward MTSS implementation.
-Time is also taken to plan next steps as needed.
+The school’s Instructional Leadership Team engages in the FIA together.
+The FIA is used to discuss the school’s performance and progress toward MTSS implementation as well as plan next steps as needed.

 When should FIA be completed?

 How is the FIA completed?

 The ILT reviews each descriptive statement on the FIA and examines its current status (e.g., We are: Laying the Foundation, Installing, Implementing, or Sustaining and Scaling Up).
 Team members should schedule 60-90 minutes for the first administration and at least 30-45 minutes for subsequent progress monitoring.
 With subsequent administrations, the team will be able to become more efficient and focus on changes that have resulted from implementation efforts.
 This process is similar in nature to the CR-TFI.